-What is a Cash-Out Retirement Plan?
+What is a Fixed Term Retirement Plan?

-A Cash-Out Retirement Plan is a fixed term contract that pays you a guaranteed regular income over a term of between three and 25 years.
+A Fixed Term Retirement Plan is a fixed term contract that pays you a guaranteed regular income over a term of between three and 25 years, and a fixed maturity value paid when the plan ends.